avanimahendrakar-stack/AI-Movie-Recommender-System/Readme.md

 # 🎬 AI-Based Movie Recommendation System

-An interactive **content-based movie recommendation system** built with Python and Streamlit.
+An interactive **content-based movie recommendation system** built with Python.
 The application recommends movies similar to a selected movie and provides additional information such as posters, ratings, genres, release year, and trailers.

 ## ✨ Features